Visual-Illusions/Realms/README.md

 ## Compiling ##
 Create a new project in the IDE of your choice<br>
 Change the source folder to be src/main/java<br>
-Add a current CanaryMod.jar, minecraft_servero.jar (Canary generated), Bukkit API jar, sqlite.jar, viutils-1.0.3.jar, and jdom2.jar to the build path  (verify the names are the same, renaming may be required)<br>
+Add a current CanaryLib.jar, Bukkit API jar, sqlite.jar, viutils-1.0.3.jar, and jdom2.jar to the build path  (verify the names are the same, renaming may be required)<br>

 Maven:<br>
-Place CanaryMod.jar and minecraft_servero.jar in a folder named 'lib' in your main project directory<br>
 Run the pom.xml<br>

 Normal:<br>